Tseminyü district

-Tseminyü District is the 13th district of the Indian state of Nagaland.
+Tseminyü district is the 13th district of the Indian state of Nagaland.
 It was created on December 18, 2021.
-The district headquarter is located in the town of Tseminyü.
-It is the homeland of the Rengma Nagas, with a population of 63,269 (2011) and an area of 256 square kilometres.
+The district headquarters is located in the town of Tseminyü.
+It is home to the Rengma Nagas, with a population of 63,269 (2011) and an area of 256 square kilometres.

 History

 Tseminyü District was created on December 18, 2021 as the 13th district of Nagaland.
 The new district has the same boundaries as the former Tseminyü sub-division of Kohima District.

 Geography

 Tseminyü District covers an area of 256 km.
 The climate is sub-tropical with a monsoon season.

 Administration

 The district covers two taluks (administrative circles), which are Tseminyü and Tsogin.

-Tseminyü District contains one rural development blocks, which are Tseminyü and Tsogin.
+Tseminyü District contains two rural development blocks, which are Tseminyü and Nsunyu.

 Demographics

 According to the 2011 census of India the then Tseminyü circle of Kohima District had a population of 63,629.
 The majority of the inhabitants are the Rengma Nagas.